Odisha Hockey heroes tell story of journey from bamboo sticks to Tokyo Olympics | Sports-Games

 - India

-He had started playing the game with a bamboo stick as a boy, walked miles and sometimes took to hitch-hiking to travel to the playground.
+He had started playing the game with a bamboo stick as a boy, walked miles and sometimes hitch-hiked to a playground.
 Now, he has a cheque of Rs 2.5 crore in his hands, and it is hockey that has made the change possible.

 This is the story of Birendra Lakra, the vice-captain of the Indian men’s hockey team which bagged bronze in the Tokyo Olympics, as the country won a medal in the Games after 41 years.